suraj-yadav0/memesapp/README.md

-# MemeStream 🎭
+# Reddit Client for Ubuntu Touch 🎭

-A fun and intuitive memes app for Ubuntu Touch that brings the best of Reddit's meme communities to your mobile device.
+A fun and intuitive Reddit client for Ubuntu Touch that brings the best of Reddit's communities to your mobile device.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![Platform](https://img.shields.io/badge/platform-Ubuntu%20Touch-orange)